syee22/fake_or_real_FacebookAccounts/README.md

 # fake_or_real_jupyter
 Hello its about that facebook's accounts are real or fake?
 I get data from "Kaggle.com" and analyzed  about accounts look as a real but really not.
+I stored the data separately as test data and train data